 Over the years, he’s made dances that swing from classicism to experimentalism, but nothing has continued to electrify audiences like In the Middle, Somewhat Elevated.
 The ballet, with its extravagant athleticism and traditional theme-and-variations structure, is easy enough to appreciate.
 Yet its enduring appeal may be its telescoping of the global capitalist stage into the fraught, insular one of ballet where self-interest volatizes everything.

-To read the balance of my review, please visit The Dance Enthusiast.
+To read the balance of my analysis of In the Middle, Somewhat Elevated in celebration of its 30th anniversary, please visit The Dance Enthusiast.